kesh-lang/kesh/examples.md

 ### Type definitions

-There are no interfaces, only types denoted by a leading `#`.
+**kesh** only has types, denoted by a leading `#`.

+Unlike TypeScript's interfaces, types can not be extended or changed once defined.

 ```lua
 #point: (x: #number, y: #number)       -- tuple